martinus/nanobench/docs/reference.md

 |           63,890.00 |           15,651.90 |    0.0% |      411,209.00 |      204,022.00 |  2.016 |      51,679.00 |    0.6% |      0.00 | `minimum pair 320`
 |          255,767.00 |            3,909.81 |    0.0% |    1,641,609.00 |      816,487.00 |  2.011 |     205,759.00 |    0.3% |      0.00 | `minimum pair 640`

 So as `range` increases, its getting slower.
-The call `cfg.complexityBigO()` calculates Big O's and returns a sorted result prints this table:
+The call `bench.complexityBigO()` calculates Big O's and returns a sorted result prints this table:

 |   coefficient |   err% | complexity
 |--------------:|-------:|------------